My Mother Is a Space Cadet

 "My Mother Is a Space Cadet" is the first single by Dweezil Zappa, released in 1982.
 The song was co-written by sister Moon Zappa and Steve Vai.
 Dweezil was 12 years old at the time of the recording, sister Moon Zappa was 14.
-The back of the single features a picture of the band, which included Greg Kurstin who would go on to become a famous producer and songwriter.
-The track was co-produced by Eddie Van Halen (credited as "The Vards", a pun on his mother's pronunciation of his first name Edward), who also plays the (uncredited) slide guitar that opens the song.
+The back of the single features a picture of the band, which included Greg Kurstin who would go on to become a successful producer and songwriter.
+The track was co-produced by Eddie Van Halen and Donn Landee, credited as "The Vards", a pun on Van Halen's mother's pronunciation of his first name Edward).
+Van Halen also plays the (uncredited) slide guitar that opens the song.